godfreydoo/retrieve-loaderio-test-data/README.md

 ```
 6. A CSV file will be created once finished.

-Test id can be found in your individual test, under "Webhooks & Schedule section".
 More information about Loader.io's API documentation can be found [here](https://docs.loader.io/).